 Upon successful authentication, InAcademia will evaluate the affiliation received from your institution and will decide how to respond to the merchant.

-If the affiliation provided by your institution matches the requested validation, InAcademia will signal to the merchant a successful affiliation validation was made.
-Upon request of the merchant, InAcademia may send a pseudonymised persistent identifier, name of your institution as part of this confirmation.
+If the affiliation provided by your institution matches the requested validation, InAcademia will signal to the merchant a successful affiliation validation was made and will confirm the name of your institution.
+Upon request of the merchant, InAcademia may send a pseudonymised persistent identifier .
 InAcademia will ask your consent before sending a positive response to the merchant.